 4.5.7 Public Accusations

-Publicly accusing a player or team of violating the rules will not be tolerated.
-If you suspect another player or team has committed a rule violation, please file a match dispute as soon as possible so HSEL staff can open an investigation.
+Publicly accusing a player or Organization of violating the rules will not be tolerated.
+If you suspect another player or Organization has committed a rule violation, please file a match dispute as soon as possible so HSEL staff can open an investigation.

 4.6.
 Knowledge of Rule Breaking